aridjayarecipes/cutesrecipes.web.app/content/post/1864-recipe-of-award-winning-shaved-brussels-with-toasted-walnuts-and-fresh-pomegranate.md

 ##### Instructions to make Shaved Brussels with Toasted Walnuts and Fresh Pomegranate.:

 1. Toast walnuts in oven at 350° until slightly golden.
 DO NOT over cook them.
-Once you can smell them, they&#39;re done.
+Once you can smell them, they're done.
 Often only 3-6 minutes.
 Watch closely!
 (Set aside to cool)
 1. Trim the ends off of the Brussels and remove outer leaves.
-Cut in half and slice thinly to create a &#39;shaved&#39; texture.
+Cut in half and slice thinly to create a 'shaved' texture.
 You can use a mandoline if needed, however Brussels are often too small to use a mandoline efficiently.
 1. Toss Brussels into a bowl with cooled Walnuts, Pomegranate seeds, parsley and celery.
 1. In a mason jar mix together ingredients for vinaigrette and shake until well combined.
 (You could also use a bowl and whisk for this, I just think the jar method is quick and easy)
 1. Dress the salad to your liking and transfer to serving platter.
 Sprinkle the top with crumbled Feta and enjoy!!